in2code-de/powermail/Documentation/ForAdministrators/Installation/Index.rst

       Enable Form caching
    :Description:
       With this setting, you can enable the caching of the form generation, what speeds up sites with powermail forms in the frontend.
 On the other hand, some additional features (like prefilling values from GET paramter, etc...) are not working any more.
    :DefaultValue:
       0

- - :Field:
-      Enable table garbage collection
-   :Description:
-      If this is enabled the mail and answer tables will be cleaned up by the TYPO3 table garbage collector scheduler task.
-Records that are older than a number of given days will be removed.
-   :DefaultValue:
-      0